 Julieta Benavides, LMT, CMLDT

-I believe that regular massage should be a part of every woman’s maintenance regimen.
+I believe that regular massage should be a part of everyone’s maintenance regimen.
 Our current medical system often addresses illness when it is already a problem in the body and daily life is affected.
 However, massage can be a powerful preventive tool, especially given that stress is a precursor to and a causative factor in many chronic illnesses.
-Regular massage calms the nervous system, detoxifies the body, lowers blood pressure and decreases anxiety, allowing the integrated body systems to better function as a whole.
+Regular massage calms the nervous system, promotes body awareness, lowers blood pressure and decreases anxiety, allowing the integrated body systems to better function as a whole.
+It also provides you (and me, ha ha) with some much needed human connection and one more person checking in on you in your circle of care!
 Massage is also beneficial for calming autoimmune disorders, addressing repetitive use injuries and postural distortions as well as alleviating pain due to soft tissue injury.

 A New Beginning School of Massage – Massage Therapy, 500 hours